 Exercise has more benefits than most people know about.
-On every level, from the microscopic and neurological impacts right the way through to the physical effects on your body, it has positives.
-One of these many positives comes from the relationship of exercise with anxiety.
+It has positives on every level, from the microscopic and neurological impacts to the physical effects on your body.
+One of these many positives comes from the relationship between exercise and anxiety.

-Exercising can be a great way to help manage and control the effects of anxiety and depression in a lot of people, and it's a great thing to try and do if it's something that works for you.
-It's not a definitive like 'this is going to stop anxiety', but it can be incredibly effective form managing and reducing it.
+Exercising can be a great way to help manage and control the effects of anxiety and depression in many people, and it’s a great thing to try and do if it’s something that works for you.
+It’s not definitive like ‘this is going to stop anxiety’, but it can be incredibly effective for managing and reducing it.

 Want to move fast?
 Jump to the right section below.

 - Staying Healthy

 - Exercise Plan

 - Make Changes

 - Set Goals

 How Exercising Can Help

 Exercise can be very much trial and error with how it can help.
 What works for one person might not necessarily be best for you, and Vice Versa.
 The key is to keep trying different exercises until you find the one that suits you and if it helps in the long run.